davidmo-3549/david_mo_portfolio/OECD_Data_Table/OECD_README.md

 These countries are the United States, Australia, Austria, Canada, France, Germany, Italy, Japan, Switzerland, and the United Kingdom.

 The data is used to generate a table of stylized facts that highlight the correlation of international real business cycles.
-Additionally, insights such as the varying importance of different factors of GDP consumption, investment, etc, to overall output are discovered.
+Additionally, insights such as the varying importance of different factors of GDP such as consumption, investment, etc, to overall output are discovered.
 For example, most of these countries show a strong correlation between output and consumption, whereas Australia shows a relatively low correlation.
-This highlights the general trend of developed economies deriving a large share of their output from consumption, which Australia is an outlier to due to its focus on raw resource extraction and exporting.
+This highlights the general trend of developed economies deriving a large share of their output from consumption, which Australia is an outlier to due to its focus on extracting and exporting raw resources.

 MATLAB is used to calculate the values of interest, which are exported to Excel for tabular formatting.